TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Introduction/Index.rst

 Credits
 ^^^^^^^

-This manual was started by Christopher Stelmaszyk and completed by Christian WÃ¶bberking, with feedback from some TYPO3 beginners.
+This manual was started by Christopher Stelmaszyk and completed by Christian Wöbbeking, with feedback from some TYPO3 beginners.